skycoin/skycoin/src/api/README.md

 * A list of destinations with address and coins specified, as well as optionally specifying hours
 * A configuration for how destination hours are distributed, either manual or automatic
 * Additional options

+`change_address` is optional.
+If not provided and the wallet is a `deterministic` type wallet, then the change address will default to an address from one of the unspent outputs being spent as a transaction input.
+If the wallet is a `bip44` type wallet, then a new, unused change address will be created.

 Example request body with manual hours selection type, unencrypted wallet and all wallet addresses may spend: